MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 ### Allotment type

-The allotment type based on coverage dates in the contracts template, which is used to allow any number of cases to be created between the start date and end date of a contract, is not available in the entitlements template.
+The allotment type based on coverage dates in the contracts template, which allows to create any number of cases between the start date and end date of a contract, isn't available in the entitlements template.
 To enable the same functionality, in the entitlement template, set the value for **Restrict based on entitlements terms** to **No**.

 A screenshot of the allotment type in the contract template is as follows.
   ![Allotment Type](media/contract-and-entitlement-allocation-type-1.png "Allotment Type")

-A screenshot of the entitlement template is as follows,
+A screenshot of the entitlement template is as follows.

   ![Entitlement template based on "No restriction"](media/entitlement-template-sample.png  "Entitlement template based on No restriction")